italia/eudi-wallet-it-docs/docs/en/trust.rst

 Since the Federation Entity Discovery is only applicable in online scenarios, it is possible to include the Trust Chain in the presentation requests that a Relying Party may issue for a Wallet Instance.

-The Relying Party MUST sign the presentation request, the request SHOULD include the `trust_chain` claim in its header parameters, containing the Federation Trust Chain related to itself.
+The Relying Party MUST sign the presentation request, the request SHOULD include the `trust_chain` claim in its JWS header parameters, containing the Federation Trust Chain related to itself.

-The Wallet Instance that verifies the request issued by the Relying Party MUST use the Trust Anchor's public keys to validate the entire Trust Chain related to the Relying Party and attest to its reliability.
+The Wallet Instance that verifies the request issued by the Relying Party MUST use the Trust Anchor's public keys to validate the entire Trust Chain related to the Relying Party before attesting its reliability.

 Furthermore, the Wallet Instance applies the metadata policy, if available, to filter out any User attributes not attested in the Relying Party metadata, as derived from the Trust Chain made available in the Relying Party's signed request.